bigmlcom/bigmler/docs/index.rst

 ===================

-In addition to the ``BigMLer`` simple command, that covers the main functionallity, there are two additional subcommands:
+In addition to the ``BigMLer`` simple command, that covers the main functionality, there are two additional subcommands:
 - bigmler analyze     Used for feature analysis, node threshold analysis and k-fold cross-validation.
 See :ref:`bigmler-analyze`.
 - bigmler cluster     Used to generate clusters and centroids' predictions.